MeshTailor: Cutting Seams via Generative Mesh Traversal: Method

 \subsection{Training and Inference}

-\paragraph{Training.} We supervise MeshTailor with ground-truth UV layouts from professional datasets.
-For each mesh, we convert the unordered seam edges into a deterministic target sequence $\boldsymbol{\tau}$ using the canonical ordering strategy described in Sec.~\ref{sec:chainingseams}.
-The sequence consists of vertex indices separated by \texttt{[EOC]} tokens and terminated by an \texttt{[EOS]} token.
+\paragraph{Training.} We supervise MeshTailor with seam annotations extracted from UV-annotated datasets (Sec.~\ref{sec:impl}).
+For each mesh, we convert these unordered seam edges into a deterministic target sequence $\boldsymbol{\tau}$ using the canonical ordering strategy described in Sec.~\ref{sec:chainingseams}.
+The sequence concatenates the vertex indices of all chains, with consecutive chains separated by an \texttt{[EOC]} token and the full sequence terminated by an \texttt{[EOS]} token.
 We train the model to minimize the negative log-likelihood of the next token: